Kendal Hanna: First show and career

 During the late 1980s, Kendal Hanna suffered an extreme loss when his home was destroyed in a fire and subsequently lost everything, including his artworks.
 He later lived with his friends Basil and Gloria Cooper and used that as an opportunity to start anew his artistic practice.
 This led him to have his first solo exhibition at The Bahamian Art Gallery (BAG) in 1992.

-Hanna rented multiple spaces and apartments around Nassau but it was not until 2007 where he found his permanent residence at PopopStudios, an independent artist run studio space and gallery.
-It was decidedly the best decision for him, a move Hanna called “perfect” that allowed him to produce and function comfortably being surrounded with fellow artists like himself.
+Hanna rented multiple spaces and apartments around Nassau, but it was not until 2007 where he found his permanent residence at PopopStudios, an independent artist run studio space and gallery.
+This decision helped him creatively speaking: a move Hanna called “perfect” that allowed him to produce and function being surrounded with artists.

 In 2009, Kendal Hanna received the E. Clement Bethel Award from the College of the Bahamas for his significant contributions to Bahamian art.

 On June 25, 2011, The National Art Gallery of The Bahamas honored Kendal Hanna with a retrospective titled ‘“Happy Birthday To Me’ Kendal Hanna: A Retrospective.”
 Formally known as the Villa Doyle, the 1860s colonial mansion was renovated in the 1990s and developed as a national museum and historical site where “history could be recognized, unpacked, and interpreted."
 It was timed to coincide with his 75th birthday and featured work that spanned his almost sixty-year career.
 With over 150 pieces of work present, Hanna's pieces encompassed classic nude studies, compelling abstract expressionist pieces and psychologically intense portraits.

 During the time of his exhibition, Hanna reminisced on his memories of the historical Villa Doyle.
 He had never thought his paintings would be shown in the very building he would stroll past with his mother. “…it’s sort of unbelievable.”

 In 2015, Kendal Hanna was chosen to exhibit in New York City at the Volta Fair.

 A documentary featuring his life, career and work process entitled “Brigidy Bram” is in post-production.